 Douce dame - ensemble - Machaut (c.1300-1377)

-Then a soldier, full of strange oaths, and bearded like the pard,
+Then a soldier, full of strange oaths, and bearded like the pard, jealous in honour,

 sudden and quick in quarrel, seeking the bubble reputation even in the cannon's mouth.